Security Model of Shared Responsibility for Customer Data¶

-Configuring proper WAF data masking rules for any sensitive data which may leave the client’s security perimeter and is sent to the Wallarm cloud as a part of reporting of detected malicious requests.
+Configuring proper data masking rules for any sensitive data which may leave the client’s security perimeter and is sent to the Wallarm cloud as a part of reporting of detected malicious requests.

 Ensuring that transactions for client organizations relating to Wallarm’s services are appropriately authorized, and transactions are secure, timely, and complete.